m50dkp/trinitycore-docker/README.md

 The worldserver and authserver both depend on a database connection.
 Docker's `--link` command effectively exposes the ports of a running container to a new container via environment variables.
 Therefore, the [database container](db/README.md) must be running before attempting to start either the auth or world servers.

-It is assumed that the name of the running db container is 'tc-dbserver'.
+It is assumed that the name of the running db container is `tc-dbserver`.

+The worldserver depends on the extracted maps accessible at `/opt/trinitycore/maps`.
+In the below examples, this volume is provided by a container named `tc-maps`.

+NOTE: in the following commands, the `-i` is very important when running in daemon mode.
+Without it, the servers will not actually start or will not later be accessible via interactive prompt using `docker attach`.

 ## Running the worldserver